svermeulen/text-to-colorscheme/README.md

 :T2CSave
 ```

-This should present a popup vim buffer with the color palette that was generated.
-You can then copy the contents of this buffer into your call to `require('text-to-colorscheme').setup`.
+This should present a popup vim buffer with the color palette that was generated, with each color also automatically highlighted.
+You can then copy the contents of this buffer into the `init.lua` call to `require('text-to-colorscheme').setup`.
 For example, if using a text prompt of 'jungle' and then running `T2CSave`, the change to `init.lua` might look like this:

 ```
 require('text-to-colorscheme').setup {
+  ai = {
     openai_api_key = "<OPENAI_API_KEY>",
+  },
   hex_palettes = {
      {
         name = "jungle",